stonepros/stone/doc/man/8/monmaptool.rst

 ===========

-**monmaptool** is a utility to create, view, and modify a monitor cluster map for the Ceph distributed storage system.
-The monitor map specifies the only fixed addresses in the Ceph distributed system.
+**monmaptool** is a utility to create, view, and modify a monitor cluster map for the Stone distributed storage system.
+The monitor map specifies the only fixed addresses in the Stone distributed system.
 All other daemons bind to arbitrary addresses and register themselves with the monitors.